shubshres/Remove-Duplicates/README.md

 # Remove-Duplicates
- A C program that takes a sequence of n integer values and removes duplicate occurences.
+ A C program that takes a sequence of n integer values and removes duplicate occurrences.

 This program...